12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping with Solutions

 Solutions

-Move your Asparagus Fern to a brighter spot where it can receive medium to bright, indirect light or instal a grow light if you do not have adequate lighting in your home.
-Check out these full spectrum grow lights on Amazon.
+• Move your Asparagus Fern to a brighter spot where it can receive medium to bright indirect light or instal a grow light if you do not have adequate lighting in your home.

-Regularly turn the pot to ensure that the fern absorbs enough light for photosynthesis on all sides for uniform growth to prevent lopsided growth.
+• Regularly turn the pot to ensure that the fern absorbs enough light for photosynthesis on all sides for uniform growth to prevent unbalanced growth.

 3. Pest Infestations

-Asparagus Fern is prone to spider mites, whiteflies, mealy bugs and aphids whose infestation is promoted by either overwatering or underwatering.
+Asparagus Fern is prone to spider mites, whiteflies, mealybugs and aphids whose infestation is promoted by underwatering or dry air.

 These pests attack the new growth from where they suck the plant sap.
 This causes the plant to become dehydrated and results in wilting, yellowing and shedding leaves.